blueburrito24/obsidiannotes/University/Year 2/Stuff to do.md

 Apply to jobs at Sainsbury's, Tesco and Aldi (Need to remake CV, I have a WIP one for Placements but I need a generic one thats quality for regular apps)

 Contact Amazon Support to delete account connected to kamihame7@gmail.com

-Check everyday if my username and email are available to swap onto my new account.

 Map out my main tools for FighterZ characters (Blueku, SSJku, Blacku, Hit, UIKu, Jiren, S Broly)